henriquefsa98/TypeSafeNeuralNetwork/README.md

  - To get to a even more type-driven neural network, as future development, bringing the Activations to the type level would increase the correctness of code by requiring that all activations to be compatible with the Weights sizes and that each layer must have a activation associated with it.
+At the current stage of development, the Activations are a list argument that isn't required to be exactly the same length as the Network, so to avoid not having a Activation for a layer, the function 'getAct' was implemented to work around this flaw:

+        getAct :: [Activation] -> Activation
+        getAct (a:_)  = a
+        getAct []     = Linear

- - Implement a existential wrapper for Network, to be able to create, save and load networks without the need of specifying the sizes at type level.
+ - Implement a existential wrapper for Network, to be able to create, save and load networks without the need of specifying the sizes at type level, by creating Binary instances, put/get methods and constructors.

  - Implement the existential equivalent functions to be able to run the Existential Network.